Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Preliminaries

 \textit{where $\boldsymbol{A}\in C^{M\times N}$ is an indicator matrix of mapping the vector $x$ to a buckets array $y$, and $\boldsymbol{A}^\dag \in C^{N\times M}$ satisfies $\boldsymbol{A}\boldsymbol{A}^\dag \boldsymbol{A}\equiv \boldsymbol{A}$.}

 \textbf{\textit{Remark}}.
 The detailed proof of Theorem~\hyperref[theorem1]{1} can be found in Appendix, {Considering Theorem~\hyperref[theorem1]{1}, if we model a relation as defining a vector or matrix, then the sketch of this is obtained by multiplying the data by a (fixed) matrix.
 In this regard, a single update to the underlying volume has the effect of modifying a single entry in the frequency vector.
-Therefore, sketch-based frequency estimation is equivalent to solve a linear inverse problem.}
+The linear sketch can then be updated by adding to it the result of applying the sensing matrix to this individual change alone.
+Consequently, the problem of frequency estimation reduces to solving a linear inverse problem.}

-As shown in Fig.~\ref{process_overview}, the equation-based sketch needs to build a local sketch like CM-sketch in the data plane and perform its original update operation.
+As shown in Fig.~\ref{process_overview}, the equation-based sketch needs to build a local linear sketch in the data plane and perform its original update operation.
 It deploys an additional key tracking mechanism to identify new keys and transfer them to the control plane.
 What distinguishes the design from other sketches is that it leverages an equation-based approach to compensate for per-key error caused by counter sharing in the recovery phase (or control plane), which can be concluded as three steps: $\left({\rm i}\right)$ Transform sketch counters to the measurement vector $y$. $\left({\rm ii}\right)$ For all distinct stream items, construct a sketch operator $\boldsymbol{A}$ based on the hash functions that map them in the sketch. $\left({\rm iii}\right)$ Fix the system of linear equations by an equation solver.
+We now proceed to formally define the problem setting in the next subsection.